|Start of Studies||Winter Semester|

 Furthermore, graduates of the program are able to tackle issues independently, interpret and critique research results competently and apply them to business contexts as well as their own research.

-21st century challenges require collaboration, solidarity, and the quick dissemination of expert knoweldge and novel methods to solve them.
+21st century challenges require collaboration, solidarity, and the quick dissemination of expert knowledge and novel methods to solve them.
 The M.Sc.
-IMES program is intentially designed with this international focus to broaden perspectives and strengthen network ties throughout Europe.
-A study abroad is mandatory and takes place starting in the third semester after completing 60 ECTS at TU Berlin.
+IMES program is intentionally designed with this international focus to broaden perspectives and strengthen network ties throughout Europe.
+A study abroad experience is mandatory and takes place starting in the third semester after completing 60 ECTS at TU Berlin.
+It is intended that students build a strong network within their cohort during their shared time at TU Berlin, and further strengthen them through shared experiences abroad.

 Deciding to study abroad at a partner University within an arranged double degree track has several benefits.
 Besides enjoying a first-class education from reputable European institutions and a shared study experience with cohort classmates, the existing relationships at the partner universities facilitate quick integration into the university structures and social groups, enabling students to focus on their studies, cultural immersion, and career ambitions.
 Lastly, by attaining a double degree, students are official Alumni of the partner institution, and often maintain ties with local classmates and faculty after graduation.